yashaggarwal85d/Neural-Vault/Books/How to talk to anyone/Vocabulary enhancement.md

 	- Improves **attraction**
 * 50 common words makes the difference between a rich and an average vocabulary.

-# Similars
+# Examples

 - Instead of saying pretty, say elegant
-- replace wonderful with splendid
+- Replace wonderful with splendid
-- If you want to compliment someone that they are smart, don’t say “You are smart”, say “That was ingenious” or “You are clever” or “resourceful” or “remarkable”.
+- If you want to compliment someone that they are smart, don’t say “You are smart”
+	- Say “That was ingenious” or “You are clever” or “resourceful” or “remarkable”.

 # Reference